hai-vr/documentation/docs/research/other/collision-effects.md

 ## Lookup tables

-In order to do this project, ended up having a bunch of lookup tables which are baked in Edit mode:
+In order to do this project, I ended up having a bunch of lookup tables which are baked in Edit mode:
 - When a bullet hits a collider, the decals needs to stick to the visual representation of that collider, even if it's a moving object.
   - Moving objects are not necessarily object-synced.
 For instance, doors are networked, but the rigidbody of the door is not itself a networked object, so **even some non-networked objects need to have a way to identify them**.